nikolausmayer/ccutccopyppaste/README.md

 ## Running the tests

 Ccutccopyppaste comes with a test suite that hopefully covers most of the functions.
-Simply run the `test_suite.sh`.
+Simply run `test_suite.sh`.
 If any test fails, please open an issue!

 ## License